Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Last action: February 4, 2025

-Unmanned Aerial Systems; Prohibiting Purchase by State Agencies; Homeland Security List
+Unmanned Aerial Systems; Prohibiting Certain Purchase by State Agencies

-Would prohibit certain purchase of unmanned aerial systems by state agencies after a specified date and direct the Office of Homeland Security to maintain a list of prohibited UAS manufacturers (likely foreign entities).
+Would prohibit state agencies from purchasing unmanned aerial systems manufactured by certain foreign entities after a specified effective date.
+Would direct the Office of Homeland Security to maintain and publish a list of restricted manufacturers.

 Last action: February 4, 2025